Stock footage is a great resource for video and film creators to save time and money in realizing their vision.

 Using Stock Footage

-From the examples mentioned above, you now know the purpose of stock footage, and how filmmakers and video creatives are using it.
+From the examples mentioned above, you now know the purpose of stock footage, green screen video, and how filmmakers and video creatives are using it.

 And you can use it too!
 Think of all the secondary, transition or contextualizing scenes your project has – and all the ones you could add now that you know you don't have to exceed your budget to have them.
 Some of them are using stock ungraded footage and grade them within their project.

 As you read above, one of the key features in stock footage is that they're very versatile clips.
 The content has a generic feeling, that helps to merge them in different concepts and styles without losing coherence.
 Some higher-value productions are a bit more creative and have a more defined style, but even then the content is multi-purpose.

 In the above recommended agencies, and in many others, the offer in stock videos is so broad and varied that you are most certain to find the clips that fit in your creation and enhance its visual power.
 You can search, find, and license stock footage shots that represent your vision, and then insert them in your final edit.
 You can have a very rich and professional final product while staying in budget and saving time and resources.

 What are you waiting for?
 Start seizing the benefits of stock footage now!